WinnieCWu/Team-Profile-Generator/README.md

 - [License](#license)

 ## Installation
+As the developer, I used Node.js's Jest to test the code and Inquirer to access prompts.
-No extra requirments, aside from a working computer and internet.
+No extra installations are needed for the user, aside from a working computer and internet.

 ## Usage
 Please check out the attached link for a video tutorial of how to use the app, as well as live tests for my application.